Research

 Lateral transfer of macrophage mitochondria in cancer

 Macrophages are a component of our immune system, but have a paradoxical role in cancer – Macrophages can promote metastasis.
 We previously discovered that macrophages spill their internal contents into cancer cells during metastasis, but what is the functionally important information in the contents?
 We recently discovered that macrophages transfer an organelle called mitochondria directly to cancer cells, and that receipt of macrophage mitochondria allow cancer cells to grow more rapidly.
 Thus, we seek to answer how this mitochondrial transfer process occurs and what happens when the mitochondria are received by cancer cells in an effort to develop strategies to prevent this process.
 Surprisingly, we find that after mitochondrial transfer occurs, the transferred mitochondria remain as a spatially distinct population from the host mitochondrial network.
 Furthermore, we found that high levels of local reactive oxygen species accumulate at transferred mitochondria, suggesting an intriguing hypothesis that transferred mitochondria may provide a signal to tumor cells, rather than providing excess mitochondrial function as has been previously described.
-We are currently testing this hypothesis, along with the role and regulation of macrophages during mitochondrial transfer in breast cancer.
+Check out the paper for more info:

 Regulation of cell-matrix interactions in vivo